 - Camping light (like solar or flashlight)

-- Walkie talkie (keep one inside the house for your parents in case you get a bit scared at night!)
+- Walkie-talkie (keep one inside the house for your parents if you get a bit scared at night!)

 - Comfortable chairs

 - If you’re in the city, check your local laws, but you could have a small propane fireplace or similar. **Be sure adults are there to supervise at all times if this equipment is out or in use

 - Books to read, activities to do, a camera for capturing creatures

 - Lots of snacks and drinks, maybe a cooler to keep them in (but don’t bring any food into the tent…see Camping Rule #1 below!)

 Here are a few thoughts to make the experience more enjoyable.

 A Few Suggestions

 Pick level ground to set your tent up, and remove any big stones… that aren’t comfortable sleeping on!

 Leave an outdoor light on for finding the loo at night, or if kids don’t like the total dark.
 Keep a flashlight in the tent.